 To connect external control power, connect the line and neutral to the fuse block.
-See the label under the fuse block.
-See Figure 66.
+See label under the fuse block.
+Refer to Figure 67.

 Do not ground the low-voltage enclosure to the external control power building grounding.
 PVC, non-metallic Seal-Tite®, or other connection methods should be used to avoid bonding the low-voltage enclosure to the building ground when connecting external control power.
 Failure to follow these instructions may result in serious personal injury or equipment damage.